 #5 Healthy Recipe – SHEET PAN FAJITAS

-Sheet pan recipes are the BEST when it comes to quick & easy dinners.
-This fajita recipe is a crowd-pleaser – guaranteed new favorite that you’ll want to add to the rotation.
+Sheet pan recipes are the BEST for quick & easy dinners.
+This fajita recipe is a crowd-pleaser – a guaranteed new favorite that you’ll want to add to the rotation.

 ● 2-3 large bell peppers (red, orange, or yellow), cut into strips

-● 1 large onion, halved and thinly sliced
+● One large onion halved and thinly sliced

 ● 2 Tbsp avocado oil